No booking fees on the app

 Reading to Canary Wharf (Elizabeth line) train travel guide

-Taking the train from Reading to Canary Wharf (Elizabeth line) is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Reading, you can arrive at Canary Wharf (Elizabeth line) in just 1h 6m, making it a quick and convenient option for travelling between these two places.
+The train journey from Reading to Canary Wharf (Elizabeth line) combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from Reading, you can get to Canary Wharf (Elizabeth line) in just 1h 14m, making it an ideal and convenient choice for travelling between them.

 Planning and booking